dkumor/rtcbot/examples/webrtc/README.md

 <script src="/rtcbot.js"></script>
 ```

-The final python-based piece is the code that sets up a WebRTC connection:
+The next python-based piece is the code that sets up a WebRTC connection:

 ```python
 # This sets up the connection